Low Wood, Lake District Wedding Photography venue

 It may even be possible that you arrived in at one of these properties in The Lakes via the local Mountain Goat Bus service or used an iconic Wainwright guide to navigate there.

-Alfred Wainwright took 13 years to painstaking draw by hand his 7 Pictorial Guides to The Lakeland fells and are considered masterpieces that transcend time, resembling annotated photographs.
+Alfred Wainwright took 13 years to painstaking draw by hand his 7 Pictorial Guides to The Lakeland fells, which are considered masterpieces that transcend time, resembling annotated photographs.

 Any list of iconic Cumbrian’s would be incomplete without mentioning Stan Laurel born in the South Lake District town of Ulverston in 1890, was one half of the comedy duo, Laurel and Hardy, and their statue is the most photographed within Cumbria.